Lupus/rust-staticlib-gen/README.md

 ## Usage

+### Initial integration

+`rust-staticlib-gen` should be used in projects that produce executables, which require Rust stubs to be linked in.
+That could be the actual application binaries, or some test binaries.
 One should typically have the following dune file to generate the Rust staticlib:

 ```
 (include dune.inc)

 (rule
- (deps ../foo-bar.opam)
+ (deps ../foo-bar.opam (universe))
  (target dune.inc.gen)
  (action
   (run rust-staticlib-gen -o %{target} %{deps})))